Dpdl-io/DpdlEngine/README.md

 ```

+## Licensing

+Dpdl is a proprietary software developed by SEE Solutions.
+A valid license key file 'LicenseKeyDpdl' is required to run the
+software.
+The 'DpdlEngine lite' version of the software can be downloaded as a free trial shareware (see Download section).
+The professional version of DpdlEngine will be released on custom licensing models depending on type of use and application domain.
+Feel free to write to info@dpdl.io for more info.

+All Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License agreement.

-## What does the free 'DpdlEngine lite' version provide?
+## What does the free trial 'DpdlEngine lite' version provide?

 The 'DpdlEngine lite' release is available for Free to try with some limitations (see section below),